jnv/bitoff.org/posts/2022-08-11-react-forms/index.md

 }
 ```

 This is a bare minimum to use native HTML forms validation with React.
-You can play with the result in a [sandbox](https://dp75ok.csb.app/ex-04) and here's a [repository](https://github.com/jnv/demo-lightweight-forms-validation-react).
+You can play with the [result in a sandbox](https://dp75ok.csb.app/ex-04) and here's a [repository](https://github.com/jnv/demo-lightweight-forms-validation-react).

-{% codesandbox "https://codesandbox.io/embed/lightweight-forms-validation-in-react-dp75ok", path="/ex-04", module="/src/ex-04.js" %}
+{% codesandbox "https://codesandbox.io/embed/lightweight-forms-validation-in-react-dp75ok", path="/ex-04", module="/src/ex-04.js", title="Interactive example of the presented form on CodeSandbox" %}

 ## Advantages and disadvantages